nodegoat/documentation/configuration/API/README.md

 To add a client:
 *    Specify whether the client is allowed access (active or inactive).
 You can change this state by editing the client.
 *    Enter the name/identity of the client.
-*    Provide the duration the client is allowed access.
-Leave the validity period empty to allow for indefinite access.
-You can change the validity period by editing the client.
+*    Provide the default validity period Users assigned to the client are allowed access to the API through the client.
+Leave the validity period empty to set the default period to allow for indefinite access.
+You can change the default validity period by editing the client.

 Currently clients can not make authorisation requests on behalf of nodegoat Users.
 You have to manually assign Users to the client to be able to gain access to your Projects.